 - Ram International, Inc. v.
 ADT Security Services, Inc., 2011 WL 5244936 (E.D.
 Mich.
 Nov.
 3, 2011).

 Charlie Eblen and Aaron Kirkland, Maximize Your Contract’s Exculpatory Provisions, Law360, July 15, 2013 View

 Scott Kaiser and Aaron Kirkland, Federal Courts Retain Jurisdiction over Individual Claims after Removal of Mass Action, Mass Torts Litigation (ABA Section of Litig., Chicago, Ill.), Fall/Winter 2009, at 26 View

 Aaron Kirkland, "You Got Fired?
 On Your Day Off?!": Challenging Termination of Employees for Personal Blogging Practices, 75 UMKC L. Rev. 545 (2006)

-Aaron is admitted to practice before the state courts of Missouri and the U.S. District Courts for the Western District of Missouri and Western District of New York.
+Aaron is admitted to practice before the state courts of Missouri, the U.S. Court of Appeals for the Sixth Circuit, and the U.S. District Courts for the Northern District of Illinois, Eastern District of Michigan, Western District of Missouri, and Western District of New York.

 2008 J.D., summa cum laude, University of Missouri-Kansas City